EasyPeasyarduino/SmartLockUsingTelegram/README.md

 ## Key Features

 - **Face Recognition:** Utilizes OpenCV and Python for accurate face recognition.
-- **Hardware Control:** Arduino-based control for servo, LED, and LCD display.
+- **Hardware Control:** Arduino-based control for LED, and LCD display.
 - **Telegram Integration:** Sends instant notifications to the homeowner through Telegram by using Telegram Bot.
 - **User Feedback:** LCD display offers real-time feedback on the system's status.
 - **Security:** Differentiates between recognized faces (homeowner) and strangers.